JoyalAJohney/Conversational-AI/README.md

-# Eliza - Conversation AI ✨
+# Eliza - Conversation AI

-Low latency, Human like conversation with memory and interruptions!
+A real-time voice AI enabling human-like conversations with memory and interruptions.
+This project integrates models for Speech-to-Text (STT), Groq-fast LLM, and Text-to-Speech (TTS), all communicating via WebSocket with ~1900ms latency.

+If you find this helpful, consider giving it a ⭐!

 ![App Screenshot](https://raw.githubusercontent.com/JoyalAJohney/Conversational-AI/refs/heads/master/assets/eliza1.png)

+**Note:** This is an initial version.
+Future plans include integrating a low-latency Speech-to-Speech model from OpenAI.